splitio/.net-client/README.md

-> :warning: **WARNING**: This repository is depecrated.
-The last release was 5.0.0.
-For next releases visit and use this [Repo](https://github.com/splitio/.net-core-client).
+> :warning: **WARNING**: This repository is deprecated since we unified the source code for both .NET and .NET-Core clients.
+The last release done here was 5.0.0 and it will no longer be maintained.
+For future releases, see [Repo](https://github.com/splitio/.net-core-client).

 # Split .NET SDK